 By 1920 all former aircraft production was transferred from Newcastle to the Armstrong Siddeley Motors Parkside works in Coventry.
 These changes created a stable organisation which proved able to withstand the vagaries of the following years thus ensuring the continuation of employment for many of John Siddeley's workforce and for the few who chose to move south from Newcastle.
 The new company structure is shown in the attached chart.

-The first Armstrong Siddeley motor car was announced in 1919 as the 30hp with full production and deliveries commencing in 1920, this was followed by a scaled-down version known as the 18hp in 1921 with a family sized car know as the 14/4 beings introduced in 1923.
+The first Armstrong Siddeley motor car was announced in 1919 as the 30hp with full production and deliveries commencing in 1920, this was followed by a scaled-down version known as the 18hp in 1921 with a family sized car known as the 14/4 beings introduced in 1923.
 Throughout the 1920s and '30s car production continued apace with new improved models being introduced regularly, these ranged from the relatively moderated sized 12hp family saloons through to the spacious 20/25 limousines.

 Work on motors car, aero-engines and aircraft were initially centred on the Parkside works until in 1920 the company purchased the former RAF aerodrome at Whiteley just outside of Coventry.
 The facility had been used as a storage depot by the RAF, in the opinion of John Lloyd, the chief aircraft designer, it was too small and a rather awkward shape for aircraft testing but John Siddeley when ahead regardless!

 Once Whitely had been acquired John Siddeley established a flying school with Major Griffiths as its chief instructor, by 1923 a Government contract to train pilots of the RAF reserve had been secured.
 This enterprise proved to be very lucrative for Armstrong Siddeley and in future years became a very important part of the companies business.